xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 The smooth 4 dimensional Poincaré conjecture asks, in simple terms:

-> If a 4 dimensional shape is topologically the same as a 4 sphere, is it automatically the same in the smooth sense, or could there be a “strange” smooth version of the 4 sphere?
+> If a 4 dimensional shape is topologically the same as a 4 sphere, is it automatically the same in the smooth sense, or could there be a strange smooth version of the 4 sphere?

 From the topological point of view, the story is finished.
 If a 4 dimensional space looks like a sphere under continuous deformations and homology, then it is a sphere.
-But when we care about smooth coordinates and derivatives, it is still unknown whether every 4 sphere is smoothly the same as the standard one.
+When we care about smooth coordinates and derivatives, it is still unknown whether every 4 sphere is smoothly the same as the standard one.

 In the Tension Universe view we do not try to build all 4 manifolds or prove the conjecture.
 Instead we do three things.